 Women Living Longer ...
 But ...

-Researchers compared data from studies of people 65 and older and enrolled in Medicarein 1982, 2004, and 2011.
-They looked at if a disability kept them carrying out normal activities of daily living and followed the participants in the years following the survey to determine their mortality rate.
+Researchers compared data from studies of people age 65 and older and enrolled in Medicarein 1982, 2004, and 2011.
+They looked at if a disability kept them carrying out normal daily living activities and followed the participants in the years following the survey to determine their mortality rate.

 "Despite the fact that women live more years than men, they can expect fewer active years."Vicki A. Freedman, a research professor at the Institute for Social Research at the University of Michigan, and lead author of the study, which was published on last week in the American Journal of Public Health.